 His mother, Myrtle, was a Pirates fan, connecting with Roberto Clemente despite the fact she grew up in Baton Rouge, La.

-"His father has worked with him all his life and trained him such that he would be ready for the next [level]," Myrtle Bell said, pointing out that her son played against older competition as well as against his father throughout his childhood.
+"His father, a former track star and wide receiver at Southern University, has worked with him all his life and trained him such that he would be ready for the next level," Myrtle Bell said, pointing out that her son played against older competition as well as against his father throughout his childhood.
 "That kind of helped him understand there's a lot to learn, but then, 'I can learn it, yes I can.'
 That's what you're seeing in him."

 In 2011, Bell's senior year at Jesuit College Prep in Dallas, he committed to the University of Texas on a baseball scholarship.

 But in June Josh was the Pirates second round pick in the draft.
-And he signed with scout Mike Leuzinger on the August 15 deadline for a bonus worth $5 million.
+And he signed with scout Mike Leuzinger on the August 15 deadline for a bonus of $5 million.